 Relationships and Sex Education (RSE) is lifelong learning about physical, sexual, moral, and emotional development.
 It is about the understanding of the importance of stable and loving relationships both on and offline, respect, love, and care, for family life.
-It involves acquiring information, developing skills, and forming positive beliefs, values and attitudes.
+It involves acquiring information, developing skills, and forming positive beliefs, values, and attitudes.

-Health Education - Physical Health and Mental Wellbeing are characteristics of good health education.
-Puberty including menstruation is covered in Health Education and addressed before the onset of puberty.
-This ensures male and female pupils are prepared for changes they and their peers will experience.
+Health Education - Physical Health and Mental Wellbeing

+The focus in primary should be on teaching the characteristics of good physical health and mental wellbeing.
+Puberty including menstrual well-being should be covered in Health Education and addressed before the onset of puberty.
+This should ensure all pupils (regardless of gender and identity) are prepared for changes they and their peers will experience.